SpicyCanyon/Data-Analysis-Portfolio/README.md

+Note: 8.26.25 five new items were added to the "assets" branch.
+Refer to them for a reference on analyses presented in Power BI.

 Westward Summit Complete Data Analysis

 Contained within this repository will be (note the "will be", as this is still a work in progress) the complete findings of all the data collected, cleaned, transformed, and finally presented in a digestible way for anyone to be able to understand.
 These findings will include the humble beginnings of the barebones data, collected by the owner of the company.
 Once I took the data collection upon myself, I expanded the aspects that could be found slowly at first, until I created a scoring system that graded each harvested strain with a score out of 100.
 This included being scored on THC content, pounds harvested per plant, the percent yield of top shelf product, and how low the percent of shake/trim was.